-As discussed in Note 4, disclosures included in the 2002, 2001 and 2000 consolidated financial statements relating to the Company's reportable business segments have been restated.
+As described in Note 4 to the consolidated financial statements, the Company changed the composition of its reportable segments in 2003.
+The amounts in the 2002, 2001 and 2000 consolidated financial statements related to reportable segments have been restated to conform to the 2003 composition of reportable segments.

 As discussed above, the 2001 and 2000 consolidated financial statements of Halliburton Company and subsidiaries were audited by other auditors who have ceased operations.
-As described in Note 4, the amounts in the 2001 and 2000 consolidated financial statements relating to reportable segments have been restated.
+As described above, the Company changed the composition of its reportable segments in 2003, and the amounts in the 2001 and 2000 consolidated financial statements relating to reportable segments have been restated.
 We audited the adjustments that were applied to restate the disclosures for reportable segments reflected in the 2001 and 2000 consolidated financial statements.
 In our opinion, such adjustments are appropriate and have been properly applied.
 Also, as described in Note 22, these consolidated financial statements have been revised to include the transitional disclosures required by Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets, which was adopted by the Company as of January 1, 2002.
 In our opinion, the disclosures for 2001 and 2000 in Note 22 are appropriate.
 However, we were not engaged to audit, review, or apply any procedures to the 2001 and 2000 consolidated financial statements of Halliburton Company and subsidiaries other than with respect to such adjustments and revisions and, accordingly, we do not express an opinion or any other form of assurance on the 2001 and 2000 consolidated financial statements taken as a whole.